Updating $\nu_{3}$ lifetime from solar antineutrino spectra: Acknowledgements

 \section{Acknowledgements}

 P.C.H., O.L.G.P. and D.P. were thankful for the support of FAPESP funding Grant 2014/19164-6.
-O.L.G.P were thankful for the support of FAEPEX funding grant 2391/2017 and 2541/2019, CNPq grant 306565/2019-6.
+O.L.G.P were thankful for the support of CNPq grant 306565/2019-6.
 D.P. is thankful for the support of FAPESP fellowship 2020/04261-7.
 This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001.

 \onecolumngrid

 \ifx \standalonesupplemental\undefined \fi

 {Supplemental Material-- S\arabic{page}} {A\arabic{equation}}